alvarorm8/Design_Patterns_Modern_CPP/README.md

 So this is essentially an illustration of how using a framework can let you make a parser more convenient.
 Now one thing you'll notice it's also very important to note is that there is no explicit lexer here, there is no explicit lexical part at no point in time am I keeping lists of tokens.
 This might be done behind the scenes, but I don't really care because all I'm interested in is basically taking a large chunk of text turning it into some object oriented structure and then traversing that structure using a visitor to actually print something meaningful on the right hand side.

+*3_Assignment*

+The assignment of the section is done.

 ## Section 17 - Iterator

 **Motivation**